+Intermittent problems

+Symptom FRU/action

-and replaced by an exercise, and must be replaced by a new cornection Intermittent problems Symptom FRU/action A problem occurs only occasionally and is difficult to detect.
+A problem occurs only occasionally and is difficult to detect.
 Make sure that: All cables and cords are connected securely to the rear of the server and attached options.
 When the server is turned on, air is flowing from the rear of the server at the fan grill.
 If there is no airflow, the fan is not working.
 This causes the server to overheat and shut down.
 Ensure that the SCSI bus and devices are configured correctly and that the last external device in each SCSI chain is terminated correctly.
 Check the system error log.

-Note: See Chapter 7, "Parts listing xSeries 306 Type 8836 and 1878," on page 75 to determine which components are replaceable by the customer, and which components must be replaced by a field service technician.

-Keyboard, mouse, or pointing-device problems
+- ing xSeries 306 Type 1878, 8489 and 8836," on page 75 to determine which the customer, and which components must be replaced by a field service technician.
+Keyboard, mouse, or pointing-device problems Symptom FRU/action All or some keys on the keyboard do not work.

-Symptom FRU/action

-All or some keys on the keyboard do not work.
 Make sure that: The keyboard cable is securely connected to the system, and the keyboard and mouse cables are not reversed.
 The server and the monitor are turned on.
 Keyboard.
 System board.

-The mouse or pointing device 1.
-Make sure that:

-does not work.
-The mouse or pointing-device cable is securely connected, and that the keyboard and mouse cables are not reversed.
+The mouse or pointing device does not work.
+Make sure that: The mouse or pointing-device cable is securely connected, and that the keyboard and mouse cables are not reversed.
 The mouse device drivers are installed correctly.

-2. Mouse or pointing device.
+Mouse or pointing device.
+System board.

-3. System board.

-Memory problems

-FRU/action
+Memory problems Symptom FRU/action The amount of system memory displayed is less than the amount of physical memory installed.
 Make sure that: The memory modules are seated properly.
 You have installed the correct type of memory.
 If you changed the memory, you updated the memory configuration with the Configuration/Setup Utility program.
 All banks of memory on the DIMMs are enabled.
 The server might have automatically disabled a DIMM bank when it detected a problem or a DIMM bank could have been manually disabled.
 Check POST error log for error message 289: If the DIMM was disabled by a system-management interrupt (SMI), replace the DIMM.
-If the DIMM was disabled by the user or by POST:
+If the DIMM was disabled by the user or by POST: If the DIMM was disabled by the user or by POST: a.
+Start the Configuration/Setup Utility program. b.
+Enable the DIMM. c.
+Save the configuration and restart the server.
+3. DIMM.

-Note: See Chapter 7, "Parts listing xSeries 306 Type 8836 and 1878," on page 75 to determine which components are replaceable by the customer, and which components must be replaced by a field service technician.
+Note: See Chapter 7, "Parts listing xSeries 306 Type 1878, 8489 and 8836," on page 75 to determine which components are replaceable by the customer, and which components must be replaced by a field service technician.

-are replaceable by the customer, and which components must be replaced by a field service technician.
 Microprocessor problems Symptom FRU/action The server emits a continuous tone during POST.
 (The startup (boot) microprocessor is not working properly.)
 Make sure that the startup microprocessor is seated properly.
 Startup microprocessor.